cerb/cerb.github.io/_docs/sheets/sheets.md

 Unlike a worklist that is limited to records, the results of the data query above could have come from anywhere (third-party API call, subtotals, computation).
 As text, sheets can be quickly modified and shared, retrieved from the API, or constructed dynamically by bots.

 You'll also notice that we're displaying the country of the initial sender's organization as a column.
 The group and bucket are displayed as a single column.
-We're electing which columns to show cards and profile images for.
+We're selecting which columns to show cards and profile images for.
 We're changing the date format.
-All of this wasn't possible with worklists.
+None of this was possible with worklists.

 * TOC
 {:toc}